 The very first step in creating a blog business plan, is to define what your business is really going to be.

-That means laying the foundation for everything from which niche you’ll be blogging in, who your audience is going to be, which (tangible) goals are most important for you to aim for and at least a loose sense of how you’ll plan to make money from your blog in the near future.
+That means laying the foundation for everything from which niche you’ll be blogging in, who your target audience is going to be, which (tangible) goals are most important for you to aim for and at least a loose sense of how you’ll plan to make money from your blog in the near future.

 Picking a niche